abby11a/university/test-app/README.md

 By using typescript, it ensures that entered data is the correct type.
 I added validation on submit buttons to ensure that the required fields are entered.

+In the form, I ensured that the user cannot submit it without filling in the required fields.
+I disabled the button, and added an appropriate message to display on screen.
+In the login component, as well as others, a pop-up is displayed if the credentials that are entered are incorrect In the delete section, I ensured to display a confirmation message to confirm the user wanted to delete a device

+### Authentication
+I used Next authentication to ensure that the user can log in with the correct credentials.
+Admins have a different view to regular users, as the delete device button is enabled for them.
+A user can also sign up as a regular user.

 ### Data Storage
 The data is stored in a SQLite database using Prisma, this is for the purposes of the Proof of Concept.
 This can later be replaced with a DynamoDB database.

+### Object-Oriented Programming (OOP)
+When developing in React, Object-Oriented Programming (OOP) is thought of because of its components and inheritance.
+However React is a functional framework where each component must contain an output in order to render (Chiarelli, 2018).
+For this reason, React frameworks are not OOP based and support functional, modular based applications.
+Therefore, when creating the app I did not use OOP, but I did use an OOP mindset.

+Chiarelli, A. (2018) “The functional side of React,” Medium, 31 October.
+Available at: https://medium.com/@andrea.chiarelli/the-functional-side-of-react-229bdb26d9a6 (Accessed: April 14, 2023).

+## Dependencies
+### TypeScript
+  TypeScript is a language based on JavaScript with the added benefit of type safety
+### NextJS
+  NextJS is a framework that helps the development of web-applications.
+  - Pages
+    NextJS allows React components to render specific URLs, under each file of the folder “pages”, NextJs creates an automatic route based on its name.
+  - Dynamic Routes
+    NextJS can create routes that are dependent on external data, for instance I used pages/single-device/[id]; this is a dynamic route that creates a page based on the value of [id], this variable can be used in the page.
+Therefore, this [id] is used in the heading for the page.
+  - Server-side Rendering
+    NextJS automatically uses server-side rendering, this means that the information is loaded on the server and then sent to the client.
+This is used when loading all the pages under the /pages folder.
+It is also directly referenced by using “getServerSideProps” when data is fetched at request time.
+This is used in the inventory manager to fetch the Prisma data for the devices and farms at the beginning of the session.
+  - API Routes
+    NextJS helps with API routing, which allows fetching and manipulating data on the server.
+This is described under [Using the REST API](#using-the-rest-api).
+  - Client-side routing
+    If needed, client-side routing can be implemented
+### Prisma
+  Prisma is a Node.js and TypeScript Object–Relational Mapping (ORM), that helps create and manage databases
+### SQLite
+  I used an SQLite table for the proof of concept, as it will be easy to replace with a DynamoDB database.
+### Cypress
+  Cypress is a testing framework that enables easy E2E testing
+### Jest
+  Jest is a testing framework which I used to implement unit tests

 ## Layout of web app
 ### [src/prisma](/prisma/)